jsenv/core/readme.md

 We recommend regroup Jsenv configuration in a `jsenv.config.js` file at the root of your working directory.

-To get a better idea check Jsenv self configuration file: [jsenv.config.js](./jsenv.config.js).
-This file is imported by jsenv scripts such as [./script/test/test.js](./script/test/test.js) or [./script/generate-commonjs-bundle/generate-commonjs-bundle.js](./script/generate-commonjs-bundle/generate-commonjs-bundle.js).
+To get a better idea check [jsenv.config.js](./jsenv.config.js).
+This file is just imported by [script/test/test.js](./script/test/test.js).

 This pattern is used by all jsenv packages and is a delight to work with.
 That being said it's only a recommendation, you can organize your files as you want.